LuisMMMTS/open-cx-t2g4-bits-please/README.md

 **Submit talk transcript:**
 * **Actor**.
 Speaker
 * **Description**.
 This use case exists so that the speaker's voice can be recorded, converted to text and the transcript uploaded to the database for the audience to read it.
 * **Preconditions and Postconditions**.
-To have his voice transcripted, the speaker must first join the talk's page.
+To have his voice transcripted, the speaker must first join the talk's page, and have a working microphone.
 In the end, the speaker's voice transcript is added to the database.
 * **Normal flow**.
     1. The speaker presses the button to start transcripting and uploading.
     2. The speaker gives the talk
     3. The speaker presses the button again to stop transcripting and uploading.
 * **Alternative Flows and Exceptions**.
     1. The speaker presses the button to start transcripting and uploading.
-    2. The speaker gives the talk.
+    2. If the speaker has not spoken for some time, he is prompted to confirm he's still in a talk.
-    3. If the speaker's voice is not being recorded, a warning pops up.
+    3. If the speaker does not answer, or cancels, recording is stopped.
-    4. If the device is not connected to the Internet, a warning pops up.
+    4. If the speaker confirms, the recording continues as usual.
+    * **OR**
-    5. The speaker presses the button again to stop transcripting and uploading.
+    1. The speaker presses the button to start transcripting and uploading.
+    2. If there is no Internet connection, or the connection drops, a warning pops up.

 ### User stories
 This section will contain the requirements of the product described as **user stories**, organized in a global **[user story map](https://plan.io/blog/user-story-mapping/)** with **user roles** or **themes**.